factorial-io/fabalicious/README.md

 ## What it is

 Fabalicious is a set of python-code using [fabric](http://www.fabfile.org) to help automating our deployment-processes.
-Basically you create a yaml-file which declares all your hosts (like local development-server, a staging and a live-environment).
+Basically you create a yaml-file which declares all your hosts (like a local development-server, a staging and a live-environment).

 Then you can use fabalicious to deploy to one of the listed hosts, copy data (files and databases) from one host to another and some other often-needed tasks.

 We are using these scripts to help automating our docker-based development-environment, but this is just some nice bonus and not required.

-## Installation
+## Installation of needed dependencies

 on Mac OS X: